iAm9001/VegaFrontierMinerFix/README.md

 # VegaFrontierMinerFix
 This is a Powershell script that automates the process of fixing the Vega Frontier hashrate drop issue; namely the process of having to uninstall the drivers via DDU, install the Adrenaline drivers, disabling Crossfire, disabling the display adapters, installing the Blockchain drivdrs, disabling crossfire, etc.

+## See the demonstration video at the link below:
+You view a demonstration video of this script in action here: [VegaFrontierMinerFix](https://ipbc.io/archive/2686/QmaV8RgjDot61Fcn1RUh4b3MBapH91P1nSWt4VcAUa9YEy "Vega Frontier Miner Fix!")

 ## Requirements

 ### WDK for WIndows 10